alexchilton1/7MU009---Music-Computing/README.md

 The layout of the synthesiser runs similarly to its analogue ancestors, using an oscillator to begin the process, followed by a filter section and finally an amplitude envelope.
 In the analogue domain, these sections require voltage and are known as voltage controlled oscillator and so on.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On most synthesiser designs the VCO would more correctly be described as a voltage-controlled audio oscillator, because &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it is designed to create electrical signals, and so eventually sounds, more or less within the range of human hearing. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(Jenkins, 207, p.49)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On most synthesiser designs the VCO would more correctly be described as a voltage-controlled audio oscillator, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;because it is designed to create electrical signals, and so eventually sounds, more or less within the range of human &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;hearing.
+(Jenkins, 207, p.49)

 Through researching Schroeder’s work around all-pass filters combined with Schroeder-Moorer’s design of lowpass-feedback-comb-filters, it became clear there are two main ways of creating digital reverb in this manner.
 Artificial reverberation attempts to recreate the echoes in natural reverb using different techniques involving varying computational requirements, in this case a perceptual approach.